-Assume that we deal with a decision problem.
-This can be the problem to find out whether or not a given Turing machine starting to work with the empty tape will eventually halt, or the problem whether or not a given abstract simplicial complex is a triangulation of some given fixed compact PL-manifold.
-This problem can be unsolvable.
-Further, there exists a natural complexity parameter such that when its value is $\leq N$ there is only a finite set of the instances of the problem.
-In the first example we could regard the number of states of Turing machines as such parameter.
-In the second case the number of simplices can be considered as the complexity parameter.
-The unsolvability of these problems implies that there is no algorithm which for a given N and a given problem instance of complexity $\leq N$ solves the problem.
-However, if one is permitted to ask for an additional information (amount of which can depend on N), then the problem clearly can be solved.
 (The additional information will be regarded as the input data for the algorithm solving the decision problem).
 The most obvious way is just to use the list of all answers as the additional information.
 Usually, however, one is able to solve the decision problem using much less information.
 If the decision problem is solvable one does not need any additional information at all.
-Let us regard the minimal amount of bits of information necessary to solve the decision problem D for all instances of complexity $\leq N$ as a function K(D, N) of N. Furthermore, one can modify this definition imposing the following restriction on the considered programs: Let λ be a fixed recursive function.
-One regards as permitted, only programs which perform $< \lambda(N)$ elementary operations to solve the decision problem for any given problem instance of complexity < N. This restriction on the considered programs can lead (and sometimes leads) to a considerable increase of the minimal amount of input data required to solve D. Denote the minimal amount of input data required to solve D for any instance of length $\leq N$ performing not more than $\lambda(N)$ elementary operations by $K^{(\lambda)}(D,N)$.
+Let us regard the minimal amount of bits of information necessary to solve the decision problem D for all instances of complexity $\leq N$ as a function K(D,N) of N. Furthermore, one can modify this definition imposing the following restriction on the considered programs: Let λ be a fixed recursive function.
+One regards as permitted, only programs which perform $\leq \lambda(N)$ elementary operations to solve the decision problem for any given problem instance of complexity $\leq N$.
+This restriction on the considered programs can lead (and sometimes leads) to a considerable increase of the minimal amount of input data required to solve D. Denote the minimal amount of input data required to solve D for any instance of length $\leq N$ performing not more than $\lambda(N)$ elementary operations by $K^{(\lambda)}(D,N)$.

 The model of computation used here, in principle, can be defined as follows: Take any programming language of high level (say, FORTRAN or PASCAL) and strip it of all data types except for the integer type.
 This will be the language in which it is permitted to write the discussed programs.
 The notion of "minimality" of the input data requires the following clarification: it is defined only up to a constant.
-That is, it is possible to show that there exists a program π_0 requiring $K{\pi_0}(D, N)$ bits of additional input information able to solve D for any instance of D of complexity $\leq N$ such that for any other program π_1 the corresponding amount of bits $K{\pi_1}(D, N)$ satisfies the inequality where $C(\pi_0, \pi_1)$ is a constant which does not depend on N (but depends on π_0, π_1 and the used model of computations).
-Thus, it is natural to regard K(D, N) as the equivalence class of functions with respect to the equivalence relation " \approx " defined as follows: $f \approx g$ iff $\exists C$ such that for any $N |f(N) - g(N)| \leq C$.
-Then K(D, N) will be a rigorously defined equivalence class.
+That is, it is possible to show that there exists a program π_0 requiring $K{\pi_0}(D,N)$ bits of additional input information able to solve D for any instance of D of complexity $\leq N$ such that for any other program π_1 the corresponding amount of bits $K{\pi_1}(D,N)$ satisfies the inequality where $C(\pi_0, \pi_1)$ is a constant which does not depend on N (but depends on π_0, π_1 and the used model of computations).
+Thus, it is natural to regard K(D,N) as the equivalence class of functions with respect to the equivalence relation " \approx " defined as follows: $f \approx g$ iff $\exists C$ such that for any $N \mid f(N) - g(N) \mid \leqq C$.
+Then K(D,N) will be a rigorously defined equivalence class.
 Moreover, it will not depend on the choice of a model of computation in a wide class of models (including the one considered above and also more traditional models considered in the references above).
 The reason is that one can write in one language a finite program interpreting the commands of another equivalent language.
 So no new input information will be necessary.
-Similarly, for any model of computation ρ and any recursive function λ we can define the equivalence class $K{\rho}^{(\lambda)}(D,N)$ as the equivalence class of the functions of N defined as the minimal number of bits of additional input information necessary to be able to solve D for all instances of complexity $\leq N$ using a program performing not more than $\lambda(N)$ operations.
+Similarly, for any model of computation ρ and any recursive function λ we can define the equivalence class $K{\rho}^{(\lambda)}(D,N)$ as the equivalence class of the functions of N defined as the minimal number of bits of additional input information necessary to be able to solve D for all instances of complexity $\leqq N$ using a program performing not more than $\lambda(N)$ operations.

-$$K{\pi_0}(D,N) \leq K{\pi_1}(D,N) + C(\pi_0,\pi_1)$$
+$$K{n_0}(D,N) \leq K{n_1}(D,N) + C(n_0,n_1),$$